aws/iot-atlas/src/hugo/content/en-us/implementations/aws/fan-in/fan-in1/_index.md

 - _Devices_ are the IoT things transmitting telemetry
 - _AWS IoT Core_ is the MQTT message broker processing messages on behalf of the clients
-- _IoT Rule_ is the actions taken on the message
+- _IoT Rule_ performs the actions taken on the message
-- _Kinesis_ is the Data Firehose stream for processing and delivering messages to a storage sink
+- _Kinesis_ is the Amazon Kinesis Data Firehose stream for processing and delivering messages to a storage sink
-- _Lambda_ runs your code to act on the incoming messages and modify them prior to storage
+- _Lambda_ runs your code to act on the incoming messages and transform or enrich them prior to storage
 - _S3_ is the Data Lake where data will land for storage and further analysis or ETL processing

 1. _Devices_ establish an MQTT connection to the _AWS IoT Core endpoint_, and then publish message to the dt/plant1/dev_n/temp (data telemetry) topic.
 This is a location and device specific topic to deliver telemetry messages for a given device or sensor.
-1. The _IoT Rule_ subscribes to a wildcard topic dt/plant1/+/temp to consolidate messages across devices for the plant and put those messages onto a Kinesis Data Firehose Stream
+1. The _IoT Rule_ queries a wildcard topic dt/plant1/+/temp from the _AWS IoT Core_ to consolidate messages across devices for plant1 and PUTs those messages onto a _Kinesis Data Firehose Stream_.
-1. The _Kinesis Data Firehose Stream_ buffers messages into arrays of events and notifies a Lambda function passing the event array along for processing
+1. The _Kinesis_ stream buffers messages, by time or size, into arrays of events and notifies a Lambda function passing the event array along for processing.
-1. The _Lambda_ function performs the desired action on the events returning them to the _Kinesis Data Firehose Stream_ along with modifications to the data payload a and a status of successful or unsuccesful processing of each event
+1. The _Lambda_ function performs the desired action on the events returning them to _Kinesis_ along with modifications to the data payload a and a status of successful or failed processing of each event.
-1. The _Kinesis Data Firehose Stream_ finally delivers messages to the S3 bucket for later analysis and processing.
+1. _Kinesis_ finally delivers messages to the S3 bucket for later analysis and processing.

 {{% center %}}